sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/generate-certificates.md

 <a id="copy-backend-pem"></a>

-You should now have a set of files for each backend:
+You should now have this set of files for each backend:

 filename               | description                  | required on backend?|
 -----------------------|------------------------------|---------------------|